joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/14/us/alex-saab-maduro-money-laundering-plea.html

 **Emmy Awards Live Updates: ‘Pluribus’ Wins Acting and Writing Awards**\
 `Rhea Seehorn and Vince Gilligan both won for the drama on Apple TV.
-The streamer will end the night with more Emmys than any other outlet, a first for the tech giant.`\
+The streamer, relatively new to prestige television, will end the night with more Emmys than any other outlet, a first for the tech giant.`\
 https://www.nytimes.com/live/2026/09/14/arts/emmy-awards-2026

 **‘NAZA’, un documental israelí, recibe ovaciones en el extranjero y rechazo en Israel**\